How Do Instagram Hashtags Work? – All You Need to Know

 How Many Hashtags Can You Put On Instagram?

+Here comes “the million dollar question”: one of the most controversial questions, and for many, choosing hashtags for their publications is a headache.
 The first thing is to know what the official channel of the Instagram application itself says about it.

-This does not mean that in each publication you have to use the 30 to reach the maximum number or vice versa, that you use very few because you do not know which hashtags to use.
+As you can see, this social network allows you to use up to 30 hashtags in each publication.
+This does not mean that, in each publication, you have to use 30 to reach the maximum number, or, conversely, use very few because you do not know which hashtags to use.

-The important thing is that you use those tags that are relevant and consistent with the content you are sharing and the objective of your publication.
+The important thing is to use tags that are relevant and consistent with the content you are sharing and the objective of your publication.
+Each publication you make is different, and it is clear that using tags unrelated to your publication’s theme and content won’t help you.

 Before giving you some tips to prepare your strategy, let’s see where you can use them.